eidolon-ai/eidolon/README.md

 This means no vendor lock-in and minimizes the work needed to upgrade portions of an agent.
 Without this flexibility, developers will not be able to adapt their agents to the rapidly changing AI landscape.

-Check out [Eidolon's website](https://eidolonai.com/) to see examples or learn more.
+Check out [Eidolon's website](https://eidolonai.com/) to see examples and learn more.

 ## Ready to get started? 🚀
 Check out Eidolon's [Quickstart Guide](https://www.eidolonai.com/docs/quickstart)

 ## Like what you see? 😍
-Eidolon is a completely open source project.
-Keep your dirty money!

-⭐️ But we love your stars ⭐️
+⭐️ We love your stars ⭐️

 The best way you can support the project is by staring this repository.